Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 Driving on the Autobahn, an access highway in Germany, requires the drivers to follow all the traffic rules including one that, if not followed, could lead to a hefty fine.
 And that rule is to never run out of gas when driving on the highway.

-So here they are - some of the most unusual laws in the world.
+So here they are - some of the most weird laws in the world.
 No matter how odd they sound, they have a part to play in their countries.
 It is what makes the regions stand out.
 We don't have to accept everything, but it is good to know what is happening in the rest of the world.
 It might just make you feel great about belonging to one of these countries or grateful for not being in one.
 Yes, the world is weird, but some of it is incredible in its way.